Quickstart

 Sample output:

-NAME CURRENT FREIGHT HEALTH AGE
+NAME SHARD CURRENT FREIGHT HEALTH PHASE AGE

 is in aHealthy

-state.We can further validate the success of this entire process by visiting the test instance of our site at localhost:8081.
+state and we can further validate the success of this entire process by visiting the test instance of our site at localhost:30081.If we once again view the

 status